upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 ## Glossary
 Many terms may produce confusion, so we'll define them here:

-* Object – Also known as a "Choice"
+* Object – Also known as a "Choice", they are what players select.
-* object – Any distinct entity made with the Interactive CYOA Creator, such as a Row, Choice/Object, Point, etc
+* object – Any distinct entity made with the Interactive CYOA Creator, such as a Row, Choice/Object, Point, etc.
-    * To differentiate between generic objects and choice objects, choice objects will always be spelt with a capital letter—Objects—or be referred to as Choices
+    * To differentiate between generic objects and choice objects, choice objects will always be spelt with a capital letter—Objects—or be referred to as Choices.
-* ICC – The Interactive CYOA Creator
+* ICC – The Interactive CYOA Creator.
+* IntCyoaCreator – Another name for the Interactive CYOA Creator.
-* Creator – The Interactive CYOA Creator, always with an uppercase letter
+* Creator – The Interactive CYOA Creator, always with an uppercase letter.
-* creator – Any creator, always with a lowercase letter
+* creator – Any creator, always with a lowercase letter.
+* ICT – Interactive CYOA Tutorial, used to refer to this tutorial in the GitHub release page, but can also refer to any ICYOA tutorial.
+* ICCT – Interactive CYOA Creator Tutorial, used to refer to this tutorial, but can refer to any tutorial for the ICC.

 ## Conclusion
 With all that said, I hope you enjoy and learn something new from this